Leonard Harper, Dancer, Stager, Producer. The 2022 Tap Hall of Fame Award Winner Leonard Harper

 This book is a fascinating look at the dazzling Harlem Renaissance that was the backdrop to the life of his grandfather Leonard Harper.
 Those wanting to learn about, this wonderful era of dance and theater history will realize they have a marvelous find.

 Much of Grant's book's inner light comes from his own, often humorous, observations, supplemented by a simply delightful parade of celebrities and gangsters with whom Leonard Harper rubbed elbows.
-Like Harper himself, his biography, Rhythm For Sale is a vigorous and a highly entertaining read that will transport its reader.
+Like Harper himself, his biography, Rhythm For Sale is a vigorous and highly entertaining read that will transport its reader.

 What a valentine it is: With compelling apt photos, an extensive bibliography, and reference list and deeply researched, well-organized chapters he (Grant) does his grandfather justice.

-I'm sure your Grandfather is looking down at you with a happy smile for all that you are doing.
+I'm sure your grandfather is looking down at you with a happy smile for all that you are doing.
 Leonard Harper was a pioneer, and many can say that without his works and struggles the development of American Musical Entertainment would not be what it is today.

 -Isabelle Stevenson-Chairwoman of the Board & Founder of the Antoinette Perry Tony Awards.